burgeridiot/simple-source-engine-server-info-fetcher/README.md

 # simple-source-engine-server-info-fetcher
-simply fetches source engine server info from a ip and port
+simply fetches source engine server info from a ip and port, not much to it

+may require you to install a2s or smth i dunno